The inviscid inflow-outflow problem via analyticity: Introduction

+where we used the assumption \eqref{002_spse} in the last inequality.
+Thus, choosing a sufficiently large $M\geq 1$, the right-hand side is bounded by $A/2$, which is consistent with \eqref{002_spse} and also gives the leeway of another $A/2$ for estimating the remaining terms appearing on the right-hand side of~\eqref{002}.
+In particular, the Sobolev part of $\| v \|_{\tY}$, which we omitted above, can be bounded by~$\| v \|_{\tX}$.
+It is thus clear that, upon making an appropriate choice of $A$ (see~\eqref{def_A} below) and sufficiently large $M\geq 1$ (see~\eqref{choice_M_T0} below), the local well-posedness result of Theorem~\ref{T01} can be obtained with $T_0=\tau_0 /M$.
+Note that a precise argument requires a Picard-type argument; see Section~\ref{sec_flat_conclude} for details.
+We emphasize that the local-posedness result is possible by ensuring that the analyticity radius decreases sufficiently quickly, i.e., we set the analytic dissipation $M\geq 1$ sufficiently large.

+We emphasize that Theorem~\ref{T01} does not take advantage of the fact that the analytic part of $\| v \|_{\tY}$ on the right-hand side of \eqref{002} involves an additional factor of~$\tau$.
+This is because we need to take $M\geq 1$ large, depending on~$\ou$.
+Moreover, in the $3D$ case the time of existence cannot be extended further not only due to $\ou$, which could be large, but also because the $3$D Euler equations are only locally well-posed.
+In contrast, in the 2D case, we can explore the global Sobolev existence by and assuming that $\ou$ decays sufficiently fast and choosing $\dot \tau$ proportional to $-\tau$, since this is what making the best use of ``$\tau$'' in $\| v \|_{\tY} = \tau \| v \|_{Y} + \| v \|_{H^r}$, appearing in the first term on the right-hand side of \eqref{002}, suggests.
+This way, we obtain the global well-posedness (see Theorem~\ref{T02}), whose proof takes advantage of the \emph{persistence of regularity}; see the comments below Theorem~\ref{T02}.

+Before stating the global well-posedness result in the 2D case, we note that the condition $r=d+1$ in Theorem~\ref{T01} (which is sufficient but not optimal) is related to the product estimates for the lower order part of the analytic norm $\|\cdot \|_{\tX}$, namely the part that does not admit the analytic dissipation.
+To be precise, we need the condition $r\geq d+1$ for the product estimates (Lemma~\ref{L_product}, Corollary~\ref{cor_products}, \eqref{product_curved}, \eqref{010_curved}--\eqref{013_curved}), as it plays a crucial role in the factorial bounds (see \eqref{calc_al}--\eqref{calc_ah}, for example) and in controlling the powers of $\tau$ (see \eqref{bl}--\eqref{bh}, for example).
+It is also required in performing the {persistence of regularity} argument (see the comments below Theorem~\ref{T02}) and in the pressure estimates (see Lemmas~\ref{L02} and~\ref{L_pressure_curved}).
+The choice $r=d+1$ is sufficient for our purposes, and we fix this value for $r$ throughout, but we note that it can be relaxed to any $r>d/2$, as one can verify directly.

-We note that we provide details for the case $d=2$ of Theorem~\ref{T01}; for other $d$, the arguments apply in an analogous way, except that the computations become more complicated.
+We provide details for the case $d=2$ of Theorem~\ref{T01}; for other $d$, the arguments apply analogously, except that the computations become more complicated.
 The computations in the case $d=2$ should convince the reader that the relevant cancellations and summations properties persist in any space dimension.